OscarJauffret/FlowshopSLS/README.md

 > This is a university project for the course of Heuristic Optimization.
 The instructions for the project can be found in the file `implementation_1_2025.pdf`, in the `doc`directory.

 ---

+## Repository structure

+- `src`: Contains the source code of the project.
+- `include`: Contains the header files of the project.
+- `doc`: Contains the instructions for the project and the report.
+- `results`: Contains the results of the tests.
+- `instances`: Contains the instances and the best known solutions for the instances.
+- `bin`: Contains the executable files of the project.
+- `obj`: Contains the object files of the project. (created by `make)

+The `src` and `include` directories are organized in subdirectories.
+You can usually find the source code related to a header file in the same subdirectory but in the `src` directory.
+For example, the header file `include/core/instance.hpp` is related to the source file `src/core/instance.cpp`.
+The subdirectories are:
+- `core`: Contains the core classes of the project.
+- `initialization`: Contains the class responsible for the initialization of the solution.
+- `neighbourhoods`: Contains the iterator classes for the neighbourhoods.
+- `utils`: Contains the utility classes of the project.
+-
+---
 # How to run

 ## Running the project